thibthib/mastic/README.md

 This solution has several flaws to me :

 ### ❌ Custom polyfills
-It doesn't seem possible to add your custom polyfills, but only to use the provided list of polyfills.
-It really is a no-go, as I might rather use another `Promise` polyfill instead of theirs, or simply add a polyfill not yet in their list (like the Web Animation API).
+There is no API to add your custom polyfills, the only way is to fork their project.
+This should really be easier, as users could want to use another `Promise` polyfill instead of theirs, or simply add a polyfill not yet in their list (like the Web Animation API).

 ### ⚠️ User-agent detection
 The user-agent detection will never be as good as a feature detection right in the browser.